mauriceli1995/clinicians_monitoring/README.md

 :white_large_square: Clinicians will be notified via email when an alert is generated

-:white_large_square: Clinicians can only see patients that they registered themselves or are otherwise assigned to them
+:heavy_check_mark: Clinicians can only see patients that they registered themselves or are otherwise assigned to them

 :heavy_check_mark: User management should be managed in a separate Django app